ptmt/grunt-db-migrate/README.md

 };
 ````

-And then run the migrations up with `grunt migration` command.
+And then run the migration step up with `grunt migration` command.

 ## Targets